zevbaker/Byte-me/For-Loop/Readme.md

 The equivalent Decimal Number : 85

 43. Write a C program to find HCF (Highest Common Factor) of two numbers.
-Go to the editor Test Data :
+Test Data :
 Input 1st number for HCF: 24
 Input 2nd number for HCF: 28